 #11 Eating Too Much

-It’s true that you don’t have to count calories on a slow-carb diet.
-But that doesn’t mean calories don’t count.
-The great thing about slow-carb eating is that protein and fat are satiating and you don’t get as hungry as quickly as you do when eating high carb.
+The great thing about slow-carb eating is that protein and fat are satiating and you don’t get as hungry as quickly as you do when eating high-carb.

 Some people make the mistake, however, of thinking they can just keep eating and eating and still lose weight as long as the food is slow-carb.

-Listen to your body–eat when you are hungry, and stop when you are comfortable.
-In fact, it takes about 20 minutes for your body to register “full”, so push yourself away from the table when 80% full, wait a bit and then if you are still hungry later come back for more.
+It takes about 20 minutes for your body to register “full”, so push yourself away from the table when 80% full, wait a bit and then if you are still hungry later come back for more.
 Chances are you won’t be.

 # 12 Lack of Planning

-When you first start out on a new way of eating, you’ll run into old “‘habits” that need to be changed to new healthier ones.
-No longer can you mindlessly hit the drive-thru or snack on chips and dip while watching TV.
-This is a good thing.
+When you first start on a new way of eating, you’ll run into old “habits” that need to be changed to new healthier ones.

-Pausing to re-consider our habits is a constructive step towards making improvements in our lives (*note: read Gretchen Rubin’s “Better Than Before” book for strategies to change habits).
-In the case of eating, it’s important to plan ahead for a while, until our new habits come naturally.
+Pausing to reconsider our habits is a constructive step towards making improvements in our lives (*note: read Gretchen Rubin’s “Better Than Before” book for strategies to change habits).

 Nothing will sabotage your goals more quickly than realizing that you’re hungry but you don’t know what to eat.
-You’ll reach for the most convenient thing you can find, and that is often a readily available, high carb snack.

 #13 Getting into a Rut

-Tim Ferriss talks about eating the same thing over and over as a strategy (actually it’s one of his 5 rules) for weight loss.
-This works well for a while, but eventually people get bored and start looking for variety.
+Tim Ferriss talks about eating the same thing over and over as a strategy (actually it’s one of his 5 rules) for “weight loss”.
+This works well for a while, but eventually, people get bored and start looking for variety.

 #14 Problem Ingredients in “Low-Carb” Packaged Foods

-Many protein bars and many “health drinks” are loaded with sugar and carbs.
-Learn to read labels and give a cautious look towards products that talk about “net carbs” or “impact carbs”.
-Be wary of “sugar free” products if they have things like maltitol in them (a sugar replacement that is just as bad as sugar).
+Be wary of “sugar-free” products if they have things like maltitol in them (a sugar replacement that is just as bad as sugar).

-#15 Carb Creep
+#15 Carb Creep: Paying Attention

-Set a personal carb limit that works for you and if the scale starts to creep up more than 3 pounds, pay attention.
-Pay attention to the candy jar at work, to the “just a little sugar in my coffee”, to the “well, just this little bit can’t hurt” self-talk.
 Carb creep is subtle and can become a vicious cycle.
 If you notice carb creep, start over for a few days to a week with the strict protocol.

 #16 No Exercise

-While you don’t really need to exercise to lose weight at the beginning of the diet, at some point you will need to build some muscle to keep your metabolism high and maintain the weight loss.
+While you don’t need to exercise to lose weight at the beginning of the diet, at some point you will need to build some muscle to keep your metabolism high and maintain the weight loss.

-Resistance training of some sort, coupled with some high intensity interval training is the quickest way to build muscle and lose weight.
 There are many different forms of this type of exercise.
-Choose something that fits your lifestyle and that you can stick with in the long run….just make sure a part of your regime includes some resistance or strength exercises.
+Choose something that fits your lifestyle and that you can stick with in the long run – just make sure a part of your regime includes some resistance or strength exercises.

-If you have a YMCA near you, they offer a huge range of resistance, cardio and mobility classes.
-What I like about their classes is that many of them have been standardized by long term professionals and then given to the various instructors to learn and incorporate.
-You don’t have to rely on the whims or belief systems of the different trainers (they tend to vary a lot and can be quite dogmatic).
+If you have a YMCA near you, they offer a huge range of resistance, cardio, and mobility classes.
+What I like about their classes is that many of them have been standardized by long-term professionals and then given to the various instructors to learn and incorporate.

 Slow Carb vs Keto vs Low Carb